grant-britchford/truants-car-club/README.md

 FEATURES

-The website has features including, a nav bar element, a header element, a body element and a footer element. as well as icons and fonts.
+The website has responsiveness on all devices and features a dropdown menu on devices smaller than a tablet.

 LANDING PAGE